How Do I Know If I Should Seek Eating Disorder Treatment?

 • Hair loss or dry skin

-• Experiencing menstrual irregularities
+• Menstrual irregularities

 • Feeling unusually tired, weak, or dizzy

-• Sleeping difficulties or insomnia
+• Difficulty sleeping or insomnia

-• Perpetually feeling cold
+• Frequently feeling cold

 • Frequent weighing

-• Restrictive eating habits or frequent dieting
+• Restrictive eating habits or chronic dieting

-• Binge eating
+• Binge eating episodes

 • Purging behaviors

-• Avoiding social situations involving food or making excuses not to eat around others
+• Avoiding social situations involving food

 • Lying about or hiding what you eat

-• Rigidly eating the same foods
+• Rigid food rules or eating the same foods repeatedly

-• Losing interest in things you used to enjoy
+• Losing interest in activities you once enjoyed

-• Experiencing mood swings, depression, anxiety, or irritability
+• Mood swings, anxiety, or depression

 Previous